Victoria Day activities for you and your pets

 Dogs and cats

-- Keep your pet indoors during firework displays, making sure to close windows and pet doors leading outside.
-Startled pets will seek a place to hide.
+- Keep your furry friend indoors during firework displays.
+Make sure to close windows and pet doors leading outside.
+Startled animals will seek a place to hide.
 That means if your cat or dog manages to get outside, it can be very easy to lose them.
 Being inside the house will also help dampen any loud noises.

 - Walk your dog before it gets dark to avoid going outside once the fireworks start.

-- Have a safe place for your pet to feel at ease, like a crate or other den-like enclosure.
+- Have a safe place for your companion animal to feel at ease, like a crate or other den-like enclosure.

-- You can block out some of the flashing lights by keeping curtains closed and by placing a blanket over your pet crate.
+- You can block out some of the flashing lights by keeping curtains closed and by placing a blanket over your animal’s crate.

-- Your pet may pace around, make noise or search for a place to hide.
-Let your pet be—trying to coddle or comfort your pet will indicate that something is wrong and add to your pet’s anxiety.
-By staying calm and relaxed, you’ll help reassure your pet that there’s no real danger.
+- Your furry friend may pace around, make noise or search for a place to hide.
+Let your animal be—trying to coddle or comfort them will indicate that something is wrong and add to your animal’s anxiety.
+By staying calm and relaxed, you’ll help reassure your furry friend that there’s no real danger.